John Herdman: Legacy in Canada

-John Herdman is widely regarded as a central figure in the transformation of Canadian soccer in the 2010s and early 2020s.
-During his tenure with both the women’s and men’s national teams, Herdman focussed on motivating his teams, encouraging individual players and emphasising team unity and spirit, with a belief in the ability to succeed.
+Herdman is widely regarded as a central figure in the transformation of Canadian soccer in the 2010s and early 2020s.
+During his tenure with both the women's and men's national teams, Herdman focused on motivating his teams, encouraging individual players and emphasizing team unity and spirit, with a belief in the ability to succeed.

 In a retrospective on his tenure, the Canadian Olympic Committee noted that "John Herdman defined a decade in Canadian soccer", highlighting his role in bringing Canada back to global competition through "his ability to cultivate belief, resilience, and national pride".